Thompson-Robinson has 3 TDs, UCLA tops Washington 24-17 - WHIZ News

-Zach Charbonnet rushed for 131 yards and the Bruins (5-2, 3-1 Pac-12) won their second straight on the road, remaining right in the middle of the Pac-12 South Division race.
+Zach Charbonnet added 131 yards rushing and the Bruins (5-2, 3-1 Pac-12) won their second straight on the road, remaining right in the middle of the Pac-12 South Division race.

+“Just making sure I do my job and I do my job really well,” Thompson-Robinson said.
+“I think that’s what I did tonight as well as everybody else.”

 Thompson-Robinson threw a 9-yard touchdown pass to Greg Dulcich for what turned out to be the winning score with 8:19 remaining, capping a 90-yard scoring drive.
 He also threw a 17-yard TD to Kam Brown in the first quarter and had a 1-yard TD run late in the first half.